mallett002/concourse-tutorial/README.md

  ## 11. Passing Task Outputs to Task Inputs
 - A task's inputs can also come from the outputs of previous tasks
 - Task `outputs`
-- Input from same name as output
+- Access previous output by the same name
 - Output creates a directory with same name

 -Ex: